liamzdenek/ferment-ai/memory-bank/progress.md

 ## Current Status

-The project is entering a **rearchitecting phase**.
-We have decided to adopt a workflow-based architecture for the Journal, Modules, and Runtime library.
-This architecture allows for defining workflows as sequences of tasks with clear relationships, enabling modular and composable agent systems.
-We have created detailed implementation of the new architecture and are continuing to refine it.
+The project has undergone a **major refactoring** of the TaskFunction to be an async generator/AsyncIterable function.
+This enables suspension and resumption of tasks, allowing for more complex workflows with better type safety.
+We have also moved task definitions to the core-constructs-lib package while keeping task implementations in core-constructs-runtime.
+The system now supports both promise-based and generator-based task functions, with proper Zod validation for inputs and outputs.

 ## What Works

 1. **Project Structure**: We have set up an Nx monorepo with the following packages:
-   - `@ferment-ai/core-constructs-lib`: Core construct library
+   - `@ferment-ai/core-constructs-lib`: Core construct library and task definitions
    - `@ferment-ai/runtime-common`: Common interfaces and utilities for runtime packages
    - `@ferment-ai/runtime-in-memory`: In-memory implementation of the Journal
    - `@ferment-ai/core-constructs-runtime`: Runtime implementation for constructs